jrfinkbeiner/graphcore_snn/custom_lif_multi_layer/questions.md

 * Pre-/Post-arrange
     - when and why does pre-/post-arrange happen and how can I prevent it?

+* Data Types
+    - is there a way to have different data types for forward tensor and gradient tensor?

+* Random
+    - is there a `shuffle` or random choice function in poplar that let's you randomly rearrange tensors or generate random indices for that?

 <!-- * Stream Copy
     - why does stream copy only act on so few tiles ?
 Where is the bottleneck ? in writeToTile or in bandwidth betweeen IPU and host ?